gfiacconi/garaCiclismo/README.md

 # garaCiclismo 🚴‍♂️ ⛰ 🥇
-a database project to control with slack
+A database project to control with slack